awsdocs/amazon-rds-user-guide/doc_source/MariaDB.Concepts.FeatureSupport.md

 For a list of unsupported features, see [MariaDB features not supported by Amazon RDS](#MariaDB.Concepts.FeatureNonSupport)\.

-### MariaDB 10\.2 support on Amazon RDS<a name="MariaDB.Concepts.FeatureSupport.10-2"></a>

-Amazon RDS supports the following new features for your DB instances running MariaDB version 10\.2 or later:
-+ ALTER USER
-+ Common Table Expressions
-+ Compressing Events to Reduce Size of the Binary Log
-+ CREATE USER — new options for limiting resource usage and SSL/TLS
-+ EXECUTE IMMEDIATE
-+ Flashback
-+ InnoDB — now the default storage engine instead of XtraDB
-+ InnoDB — set the buffer pool size dynamically
-+ JSON Functions
-+ Window Functions
-+ WITH

-For a list of all MariaDB 10\.2 features and their documentation, see [Changes & improvements in MariaDB 10\.2](https://mariadb.com/kb/en/library/changes-improvements-in-mariadb-102/) and [Release notes \- MariaDB 10\.2 series](https://mariadb.com/kb/en/library/release-notes-mariadb-102-series/) on the MariaDB website\.

-For a list of unsupported features, see [MariaDB features not supported by Amazon RDS](#MariaDB.Concepts.FeatureNonSupport)\.

 ## Supported storage engines for MariaDB on Amazon RDS<a name="MariaDB.Concepts.Storage"></a>

 RDS for MariaDB supports the following storage engines\.